4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Fig. 4.5.2.9.1 Summary of the recorded EDPs in RES panel

-In addition, by switching to Data Values tab, you can see all the realizations of the simulation and inspect the relationships between different entries.
-For instance, if you want to visualize the variation of the top-floor acceleration with floor stiffness, right-click “1-RMSA-50-2” column in the table.
+In addition, by switching to the Data Values tab, you can see all the realizations of the simulation and inspect the relationships between different entries.
+For instance, if you want to visualize the variation of the top-floor acceleration with floor stiffness, right-click the “1-RMSA-50-2” column in the table.
 This will show the root-mean-squared acceleration in the cross-wind direction for all runs as shown on the left side of Fig. 4.5.2.9.2.
 As you might expect, the floor acceleration generally decreases as the building becomes more stiff.

 Fig. 4.5.2.9.2 (scatter-plot) Top-floor acceleration vs floor stiffness, (table) Report of EDPs for all realizations